mewspring/blend/README.md

 ----------------------

-One unique feature of blend files is that they contain a full definition of every structure used in it's file blocks.
+One unique feature of blend files is that they contain a full definition of every structure used in its file blocks.
 The structure definitions are stored in the DNA block.

 All block structure definitions ("block/struct.go") and the block parsing logic ("block/parse.go") have been generating by parsing the DNA block of